The Best Fall and Halloween Books for Kids

 You’re My Little Pumpkin Pie

-This very thick board book a great book for babies and toddlers who try to destroy their books.
-There are hearts and flowers on the cover (two of Margot’s favorite things) and she loves pointing out the pumpkins, bats, and stars.
+This very thick board book is one of the best books for babies.
+My girls loved pointing out the pumpkins, bats, and stars when they were little, and we’ll now get to read this one to their baby brother.
 It features everything Halloween from a little bat and black cats, and is a fun book for little ones.

 Duck and Goose Find a Pumpkin

-This book is short and sweet and a search for a pumpkin ends with duck and goose finding the biggest pumpkin in the patch.
+This book is short and sweet, and like all the Duck and Goose books, one of the best books for little ones.
+A search for a pumpkin ends with duck and goose finding the biggest pumpkin in the patch.
 Great when you don’t want to skip the tradition of reading a book before bed but baby needs to go to sleep ASAP.
 It’s pretty cute, too.

 My 2 year old loves the Ollie book series.
 If you’re looking for great Halloween books for your kids, you need to add Ollie’s Halloween to your list.
 It is simple and just a little spooky (but not scary) and ends with the message of Halloween being a time to share so you know I’m into it.